-California courts take DUI charges more seriously when there is a minor in the car.
-The consequences quickly become more severe.
-Most of these consequences involve criminal penalties like jail, probation and fines.
-But if the child is your own, or a child you have custody over, there is a chance the child could be taken away.
-We will look at exactly what penalties you face, and how to keep custody of your child.
+While most of these consequences involve criminal penalties like jail, probation, and fines, there is also a risk that your child will be taken away.
+An experienced Los Angeles DUI lawyer will look at exactly what penalties you face and how to keep custody of your child.

 DUI and Children in California

-Neither of these charges involve taking away your child.
+Neither of these charges involves taking away your child.
 However, any DUI involving a minor in the car will be reported to Child Protective Services (CPS).
 CPS may perform their own investigation, and they do have the power to take away your child.

-“DUI with a Minor” Sentence Enhancement
+“DUI With a Minor” Sentence Enhancement

 This is a sentence enhancement on top of your DUI charge.
 It adds extra jail time to your normal DUI sentence.
-The exact amount of jail time is:

 - First DUI: 48 hours